Living with Bariatric surgery takes dedication and commitment, because life includes holidays, anniversaries, vacations, and parties with friends.

-I learned yesterday evening that today’s July 4th barbecue is ‘pot luck’ style.
-My husband took the call for the invite and somehow missed communicating that critical info to me.
+I learned just hours before that the July 4th barbecue we were invited to was ‘pot luck’ style.
+My husband took the call and missed communicating that critical info to me.
 I had planned to make some sugar free cannoli tartlets, as I always take a sugar free dessert to a party, but now I needed to create a dish or two on the fly.

 Macaroni salad, potato salad, baked ziti, burgers and hot dogs on buns, a bucket of wings… all the barbecue standards will definitely be there.
 Knowing that these high carb, higher fat foods are hard to eat and create hunger, why would you want to go off the rails for even a day?
 Its better to plan ahead and make our offering not only something good for us but also something the group will also enjoy!